MARKET SNAPSHOT: Dow Industrials Face Selling Pressure As Apple's Stock Stumbles

 Continue Reading Below

-U.S. stocks Tuesday afternoon traded lower, as investors returned from the long holiday break, with technology stocks coming under pressure as shares of Apple Inc. declined.
+U.S. stocks Tuesday afternoon traded mostly lower, with the Dow struggling, as investors returned from the long holiday break, with technology stocks coming under pressure as shares of Apple Inc. declined.

 What are indexes doing?